-Liability insurance protects an individual, volunteer or organisation if they are held legally liable for personal injury or damage to third party property.
-Your church insurance policy includes employers’ liability which protects your greatest asset, your people.
+Liability insurance protects an individual, volunteer, or organisation if they are held legally liable for personal injury or damage to third-party property.
+Your church insurance policy includes employers’ liability, which protects your greatest asset, your people.

 Accidents and claims

-If an accident results in an injury, there is potential that the injured party will make a liability claim against the church.
+If an accident results in an injury, there is a potential that the injured party will make a liability claim against the church.
 Protecting people in the first instance can help avoid accidents.

-When church employees and volunteers are working on church premises your church insurance policy will provide cover so long as the work is not of a hazardous or specialist nature.
+When church employees and volunteers are working on church premises, your church insurance policy will provide cover so long as the work is not of a hazardous or specialist nature.

 Slips and trips

-Slips and trips - accidents happen and slips and trips are not uncommon.
+Accidents happen, and slips and trips are not uncommon.

 Falls

-Some simple precautions can help you protect people from falls;
+Some simple precautions can help you protect people from falls.

 - Properly planning and organising the work taking place.